Nels Anderson: Biography

 Anderson received his doctorate from New York University and taught at Columbia University from 1928 to 1934, when he became a civil servant.
 He worked as a public servant both in Washington, D.C. and abroad, mainly with agencies for work and welfare until 1953.
 He continued to publish work on hobos and the homeless under the alias Dean Stiff.
 In an autobiographical sequence of articles entitled "Sociology has Many Faces", he wrote that no matter where he was working during these 30 years of being in non-academic sociology work, he always felt he was using and applying his sociological knowledge.

 During the war, he served in the Middle and Near East with merchant marine personnel.
 Following the war, he worked as labor relations expert in Germany.
 At age 65, he returned to research, invigorating social research in Germany and eventually becoming head of the UNESCO Institute for Social Science at Cologne, from 1953 to 1962.
 In 1965, he joined the Department of Sociology at the University of New Brunswick, where he served as a professor until 1977.

 Throughout his career, Dr. Anderson's research focused on issues of contemporary relevance such as healthy cities and marginalized people.
-His work is currently subject to a revival, especially in Europe, where the efficacy of an ethnographic approach to the study of society and social problems is being rediscovered.

 A conference celebrating the 85th anniversary of the publication of The Hobo was held in May 2008.